Sustaining water through forests

 Once they own the property title, landowners can access government subsidies for the development of productive activities.
 The larger the property, the higher the subsidy, which only further increases inequality.
 An example of this is the Agro Ingreso Seguro programme, one of the biggest corruption scandals in Colombia’s recent history.
 Commercialisation is the last stage in the land-grabbing process.
 After the property title is claimed, the land is usually sold to other investors.

 Land grabbing in Colombia is a complex problem involving actors at different levels that are part of national and international power systems.
-The local impact, however, is often very tangible: deforestation causes a severe loss of biodiversity and people who have been living in the forest for generations have to deal, for example, with polluted soil and weather.
+The local impact, however, is often very tangible: deforestation causes a severe loss of biodiversity and affects the people who have been living in the forest for generations.

 When land grabbing causes a socio-environmental conflict, Indigenous Peoples and local communities rarely win.
 By increasing access to information and legal institutions, the Amazon rights in focus project supports Indigenous Peoples, local communities, civil society organisations and environmental human rights defenders in protecting the Colombian forests.